WWE Rumors: Braun Strowman Ambulance Attack Pays Off, Is Universal Championship Match Coming?

-On this week’s episode of Monday Night RAW, Roman Reigns was cutting a backstage interview which ended with a vicious beatdown at the hands of Braun Strowman, and an ambulance stunt that, according to Heavy, was substantially gimmicked to allow the 6’8″-385 monster heel to appear as if he was flipping a 10,000-pound vehicle.
-According to WrestlingNews.co, this proved to be a very important segment for Strowman, whom many felt looked weak during the Reigns vs. Undertaker feud ahead of WrestleMania 33, and when he didn’t win the event’s pre-show Andre the Giant Memorial Battle Royal as was expected by most pundits.
+On this week’s episode of Monday Night RAW, Roman Reigns was cutting a backstage interview that ended with a vicious beatdown at the hands of Braun Strowman and an ambulance stunt that, according to Heavy, was substantially gimmicked to allow the monster heel to appear as if he was flipping a 10,000-pound vehicle.
+According to WrestlingNews.co, this proved to be a very important segment for Strowman, whom many felt looked weak during the Reigns vs. Undertaker feud ahead of WrestleMania 33 and when he didn’t win the event’s pre-show Andre the Giant Memorial Battle Royal as was expected by most pundits.

 Your tears hydrate the Monster Among Men https://t.co/SPqCTkadmk via @cagesideseats